dortania/OpenCore-Install-Guide/config.plist/haswell.md

 **Protocols**: (Most values can be ignored here as they're meant for real Macs/VMs)

 * **ConsoleControl**: NO
    * Replaces Console Control protocol with a builtin version, set to YES otherwise you may see text output during booting instead of nice Apple logo.
 Required for most APTIO firmware
 * **FirmwareVolume**: NO
-   * Fixes UI regarding Filevault, set to YES for better FileVault compatibilty
+   * Fixes UI regarding Filevault, set to YES for better FileVault compatibility
 * **HashServices**: NO
-   * Fixes incorrect cusor size when running FileVault, set to YES for better FileVault compatibilty
+   * Fixes incorrect cursor size when running FileVault, set to YES for better FileVault compatibility
 * **UnicodeCollation**: NO
-   * Some older firmware have broken unicode collation, fixes UEFI shell compatibility on these systems(generally IvyBridge and older)
+   * Some older firmware have broken Unicode collation, fixes UEFI shell compatibility on these systems(generally IvyBridge and older)

 **Quirks**:

 * **AvoidHighAlloc**: NO
    * Workaround for when te motherboard can't properly access higher memory in UEFI Boot Services.
 Avoid unless necessary\(affected models: GA-Z77P-D3 \(rev. 1.1\)\)
 * **ExitBootServicesDelay**: `0`
    * Only required for very specific use cases like setting to `5` for ASUS Z87-Pro running FileVault2
 * **IgnoreInvalidFlexRatio**: YES
    * Fix for when MSR\_FLEX\_RATIO \(0x194\) can't be disabled in the BIOS, required for all pre-skylake based systems
 * **IgnoreTextInGraphics**: NO
    * Fix for UI corruption when both text and graphics outputs happen, set to YES with SanitiseClearScreen also set to YES for pure Apple Logo\(no verbose screen\)
 * **ProvideConsoleGop**: YES
    * Enables GOP\(Graphics output Protcol\) which the macOS bootloader requires for console handle
 * **ReleaseUsbOwnership**: NO
    * Releases USB controller from firmware driver, needed for when your firmware doesn't support EHCI/XHCI Handoff.
 Clover equivalent is `FixOwnership`
 * **RequestBootVarFallback**: YES
    * Request fallback of some Boot prefixed variables from `OC_VENDOR_VARIABLE_GUID` to `EFI_GLOBAL_VARIABLE_GUID`.
 Used for fixing boot options.
 * **RequestBootVarRouting**: YES
    * Redirects AptioMemeoryFix from `EFI_GLOBAL_VARIABLE_GUID` to `OC\_VENDOR\_VARIABLE\_GUID`.
 Needed for when firmware tries to delete boot entries and is recommended to be enabled on all systems for correct update installation, Startup Disk control panel functioning, etc.
 * **ReplaceTabWithSpace**: NO
-  * Depending on firmware, some system may need this to properly edit files in the UEFI shell when unable to handle Tabs.
-This swaps it for spaces instead but majority can ignore it but do note that ConsoleControl set to True may be needed
+   * Depending on the firmware, some system may need this to properly edit files in the UEFI shell when unable to handle Tabs.
+This swaps it for spaces instead-but majority can ignore it but do note that ConsoleControl set to True may be needed
 * **SanitiseClearScreen**: YES
-  * Fixes High resolutions displays that display OpenCore in 1024x768, recommened for user with 1080P+ displays
+   * Fixes High resolutions displays that display OpenCore in 1024x768, recommended for users with 1080P+ displays
 * **ClearScreenOnModeSwitch**: NO
    * Needed for when half of the previously drawn image remains, will force black screen before switching to TextMode.
 Do note that ConsoleControl set to True may be needed
 * **UnblockFsConnect**: NO
-  * Some firmwares block partition handles by opening them in By Driver mode, which results in File System protocols being unable to install.
+   * Some firmware block partition handles by opening them in By Driver mode, which results in File System protocols being unable to install.
 Mainly relevant for HP systems when no drives are listed

 ## Cleaning up